 3.2 Effect on Size of Daughter Corm

 The average size of daughter corms was significantly influenced by planting dates and cultivars (Table 1).
 Between different cultivars, American Beauty recorded the maximum corm size (72.75 mm) when planting early (5th October), whereas Nova Lux (64.04 mm) recorded the minimum corm size.
-Moreover, a delayed in planting by mid-October (20th October) found to be favourable for increasing the size of the corm, with largest corms of around 75.66 mm was observed in American Beauty.
+Moreover, a delayed in planting by mid-October (20th October) found to be favourable for increasing the size of the corm, with the largest corms of around 75.66 mm being observed in American Beauty.
 However, no such significant change was observed in the case of Nova Lux (64.16 mm).
-A further delay in planting dates i.e 5th of November the corm size found to be at par with planting during mid -October.
-While comparing all the three planting dates among five cultivars, American Beauty consistently exhibited the maximum corm size (76.23 mm), whereas no significant change was observed in Nova Lux (64.25 mm).
+A further delay in planting dates, i.e., 5th of November, the corm size was found to be at par with planting during mid -October.
+While comparing all three planting dates among five cultivars, American Beauty consistently exhibited the maximum corm size (76.23 mm), whereas no significant change was observed in Nova Lux (64.25 mm).

-Comparative to the number of daughter corm produce per plant, delayed planting found to be favourable for corm enlargement.
+Compared to the number of daughter corm produce per plant, delayed planting was found to be favourable for corm enlargement.
 The largest mean corm size (69.27 mm) was obtained under 5th November planting, followed by 20th October planting (67.95 mm).
-The plausible reason for this increase in corm size is that a cooler temperature found to be favorable for enhanced photosynthate accumulation, which promoted translocation of assimilate in greater mass towards underground storage organs.
+The plausible reason for this increase in corm size is that a cooler temperature is found to be favorable for enhanced photosynthate accumulation, which promoted translocation of assimilate in greater mass towards underground storage organs.
 Further, delayed planting reduces the competition between vegetative growth and reproductive sinks, allowing more photosynthates to be stored in the corms.
 This supports the findings of Ahmad et al. (2011), who observed increased corm size under favourable thermal regimes.

-Likewise, the pervious result mentioned in section 3.1, American Beauty recorded the highest mean corm size (74.88 mm), reflecting its superior physiological efficiency and sink strength.
+Likewise, the previous result mentioned in section 3.1, American Beauty recorded the highest mean corm size (74.88 mm), reflecting its superior physiological efficiency and sink strength.
 In contrast, Nova Lux produced the smallest corm size (64.15 mm), suggesting comparatively lower assimilate accumulation.
 Similar varietal differences in corm size have been documented by Akpinar and Bulut (2011).

 Table:1.
 Effect of planting date on daughter corm per plant and size of daughter corm of gladiolus cultivars.